feathersjs-ecosystem/feathers-mongoose/README.md

   before: {
     patch(context) {
       // Set some additional Mongoose options
-      // The adapter tries to use sane defaults
+      // The adapter tries to use these settings by defaults
       // but they can always be changed here context.params.mongoose = {
         runValidators: true,